-A first offense or second offense of a cannabis possession or possession of cannabis plant charge of up to one ounce by an individual 18 years or older is a civil violation, punishable by a $150 fine, no jail time, community service and no criminal record.
+A first offense or second offense of a cannabis possession or possession of cannabis plant charge of up to one ounce by an individual 18 years or older is a civil violation, punishable by a $150 fine, no jail time, community service, and no criminal record.

 However, a third offense marijuana charge within 18 months is considered a misdemeanor drug possession crime which could result in jail and community service.

 Possession of 1 ounce to 1 kilogram of marijuana is a misdemeanor marijuana crime which is punishable by a maximum of 1-year imprisonment, community service, a maximum fine of $500, and results in a criminal record requiring expungement at some point in the future.

-Legal representation and legal advice by an experienced and aggressive criminal defense attorney gives you the best chance at avoiding these penalties for simple marijuana possession in District Court.
+Legal representation and legal advice by an experienced and aggressive marijuana criminal defense attorney will give you the best chance at avoiding these penalties for simple marijuana possession in District Court.
 Furthermore, it’s important to work with a marijuana criminal defense lawyer that also specializes in the expungement process to clear your record of a marijuana charge after the required waiting period.

 If you have been arrested by police and charged with possession of marijuana with the intent to distribute you are in immediate need of the best Rhode Island marijuana lawyer and should call S. Joshua Macktaz, Esq. at (401) 861-1155 to schedule a free consultation.

-Not all criminal defense attorneys are the same, not even close, and the outcome of RI marijuana cases vary greatly depending on your criminal defense attorney’s effectiveness, or ineffectiveness.
+Not all criminal defense attorneys are the same, not even close, and the outcome of RI marijuana cases varies greatly depending on your criminal defense attorney’s effectiveness or ineffectiveness.

-These drug possession cases are considered felony narcotics offenses, and are taken very seriously by law enforcement, prosecutors and courts.
+These drug possession cases are considered felony narcotics offenses or felony charge and are taken very seriously by law enforcement, prosecutors, and courts.